seatonullberg/velvet/README.md

 ## Usage

 The [`examples`](./examples) directory contains examples of how to use the [`velvet`](https://crates.io/crates/velvet) crate to configure simulations directly in code.
+The [`scripts`](./scripts) directory contains Python scripts to visualize the results of each example.

 ## Roadmap